-Over the past year, families all over the world were unintentionally prompted to start their very own homeschooling journey.
-At Night Zookeeper, we love to explore new and effective ways to make education accessible to all children – even if this comes with some challenges!
+At Night Zookeeper, we love to explore new and effective ways to make education accessible to all children – including aiding families through their homeschooling journey!

-As the new academic year approaches, we think it is very important to share with you some very useful advice we have compiled from personal experience, as well as from amazing conversations we’ve had with some of our awesome parents recently. 🦸
+We want to share with you some very useful advice we have compiled from our professional expertise, as well as from amazing conversations we’ve had with some of our awesome homeschooling parents. 🦸

-Last year, I had the chance to experience online learning from a teacher’s perspective and, whilst it does not directly reflect some of the challenges faced by homeschooling parents, it served as an additional insight into how children behave in an environment that is normally associated with relaxation and leisure.
-As there were many concerns about the success rate of children studying from home, we turned to our homeschoolers for some tips on how to create a functional learning environment – especially for those starting their journey this year!
+During the pandemic, there were many concerns about the success rate of children learning from home, so we turned to our homeschoolers for some tips on how to create a functional learning environment – especially for those starting their journey this year!

 Homeschooling may be linked to more flexibility, and whilst that can definitely be the truth sometimes, it is important to construct a routine that is suitable for yourself and your children.
 Developing a routine that is particularly designed to work in synergy with your family’s lifestyle is a very effective way to promote consistency and productivity.

-Gathering your resources before the start of the academic year may seem like an obvious task to accomplish, however sometimes the level of preparation required can be underestimated.
-Organising full days of school can be daunting, however platforms like Night Zookeeper offer endless resources which are guaranteed to appeal to every single type of learner you may have at home!
+Gathering your resources before the start of the academic year may seem like an obvious task to accomplish, but sometimes the level of preparation required can be underestimated.
+Organising full days of schoolwork can be daunting, however programs like Night Zookeeper offer endless homeschool resources which are guaranteed to appeal to every single type of learner you may have at home!

-Research your homeschool curriculum and become familiar with it before the start of the academic year!
+Research your homeschool curriculum and become familiar with it before the start of the academic year.
 This will ensure that you are prepared and ready to face any challenges that may arise.
 Coming up with lesson plans and gathering the appropriate homeschooling resources in advance is key!

 Our Superfan, Brittany states: “Get support!
 Most towns/cities have a homeschool group or co-op.
 Find other homeschooling families and support each other.
 It makes a huge difference having someone know what you’re going through.”

 If you are thinking about homeschooling, it is important to create a practical workspace, in which your children are able to focus and be kept away from distractions.
-Ideally, you would have a designated learning area, which could immediately be associated with “school time” – for example, a home office.
-However, if this is not possible, you can effectively separate your children’s working environment by eliminating clutter – especially toys, electronics which are not required during lesson times and anything else that may cause your children to lose focus.
+Ideally, you would have a designated space for learning, which could immediately be associated with “school time” – for example, a home office.
+However, if this is not possible, you can effectively separate your children’s working environment by eliminating clutter – especially toys, electronics which are not required during lesson times, and anything else that may cause your children to lose focus.
 This also applies to parents!

 Planning fun educational activities to break up the school day is another effective way to get your children to stay engaged in the topics you are teaching!
-This can consist of an arts and crafts session or a scheduled time to play some of Night Zookeeper’s games!
+This can consist of an arts and crafts session or a scheduled time to play nightzookeeper.com!

-The importance of establishing and taking regular breaks is often overlooked, however it can have a huge impact on your success as a homeschooler.
-As homeschoolers, it is crucial to develop this boundary in order to promote a healthy work balance – for both children and parents.
-Breaks are necessary to boost productivity and information retention.
-This is especially significant if you are planning on using technological devices to deliver some of the educational content you have planned.
+The importance of establishing and taking regular breaks is often overlooked, but it can have a huge impact on your success as a homeschooler.
+It is crucial to develop this boundary in order to promote a healthy work balance – for both children and parents.
+Your child needs breaks in order to boost productivity and information retention.
+Taking breaks is particularly important if you are planning on using technological devices/active screen time to deliver some of the educational content you have planned.
 According to the HSE, taking a 5 to 10-minute break every hour is the most effective way to preserve eyesight and encourage good posture.

 Creating set times for meals is also another way to manage your children’s expectations and physiological needs, which are crucial for your homeschooling success!

 Every child is unique and has their own learning style.
-If you happen to be homeschooling more than one child, please expect there to be some disagreements on how to tackle a particular topic!
+If you happen to be homeschooling more than one child, you can expect there to be some disagreements on how to tackle a particular topic!

 Don’t be afraid to try different teaching approaches and always try to make the most out of the resources you already have!

 It may be difficult for you as the parent to assume the role of “the teacher”.
-Our Superfan, Brittany states: “It’s very easy to be too laid back since we’re all at home and not in a classroom setting.”
+Our Superfan, Brittany states: “It’s very easy to be too laid back since we’re all at home and not in a traditional school setting.”
 While it’s very important to set boundaries, as we have previously explored, it is also crucial that, as parents, you understand that your family will likely need some time to adjust – so be patient and homeschool at your family’s own pace!

 Have fun, be flexible and take each day as it comes!
 Not every day will be easy – you will face your own challenges and tribulations; however, it is important to focus on the positive aspects of homeschooling and to always have fun!